roryp/reliable-web-app-pattern-java-workshop/Part7-Performance-Efficiency/README.md

 ## The Cache-Aside pattern

-The Cache-Aside pattern is a technique that's used to manage in-memory data caching.
+The Cache-Aside pattern is a technique used to manage in-memory data caching.
 It reduces the request response time and can lead to increased response throughput.
 This efficiency reduces the number of horizontal scaling events, making the app more capable of handling traffic bursts.
 It also improves service availability by reducing the load on the primary data store and decreasing the likelihood of service outages.

 The cache-aside pattern enables us to limit read queries to the Azure PostgreSQL Flexible Server.
-It also provides a layer of redundancy that can keep parts of our application running in the event of issue with Azure PostgreSQL Database.
+It also provides a layer of redundancy that can keep parts of our application running in the event of an issue with Azure PostgreSQL Database.

 For more information, see [cache-aside pattern](https://learn.microsoft.com/azure/architecture/patterns/cache-aside).

 ## Exercise - Caching

-- As per Part 4, let's create some traffic so navigate to https://<FRONT_DOOR_URL>/index and refresh the page.
+- As per Part 4, let's create some traffic.
+Navigate to https://<FRONT_DOOR_URL>/index and refresh the page.
-- As we witnessed in Part 4, The first time you refresh the page, a call to GitHub is made.
+- As we witnessed in Part 4, the first time you refresh the page, a call to GitHub is made.
 In subsequent requests, we see that the API call was only 55ms because it didn't have to connect to PostgreSQL Server and instead used the data from Azure Cache for Redis.
 - As we witnessed in Part 6, we can use Application Insights to view these cache hits:
     - Navigate to your application resource group
-    - Select the **Azure redis cache**.
+    - Select the **Azure Redis Cache**.
-    - Select **Application insights** from the left-hand menu.
+    - Select **Application Insights** from the left-hand menu.

 The default **Overview** table shows these columns: